-The Best Gas Grills for Memorial Day 2026, by Backyard Type
+The Best Gas Grills for Summer 2026, by Backyard Type

-Memorial Day is the cleanest grill-deal window of the year.
-Five picks across five backyards, sorted by who cooks what and what's worth waiting for.
+Father's Day and summer cookout season are the second grill-deal window of the year.
+Five picks across five backyards, sorted by who cooks what.

-Memorial Day is the cleanest gas-grill deal window of the first half of the year, and the structural reason is simple: grill brands stocked their channel for the season, and retailers need to move freestanding inventory before July.
-Per Wirecutter's 2026 grill guide, the four-burner Weber Spirit E-425 is the consensus best overall pick at $679, and Weber is currently running $100 off Genesis grills directly through May 12 — a promo that overlaps the lead-up to Memorial Day rather than competing with it.
+The structural reason summer is the right time to buy: brands have stocked their channel for the season, and retailers need to move freestanding inventory before July.
+Per Wirecutter's 2026 grill guide, the four-burner Weber Spirit E-425 is the consensus best overall pick at $679 — the model to anchor your shopping list on unless you have a specific reason to spend more.

 A few realities to set expectations.
-The headline discounts on Memorial Day weekend tend to be 15-30% off, per DealNews, with Home Depot's official Memorial Day Grill Sale running May 14-27.
-Watch out for "original price" inflation — some retailers raise list prices in the weeks before the sale to make the percentage off look bigger.
+Headline discounts on summer holiday weekends tend to be 15-30% off, per DealNews, with Memorial Day usually winning on percentage off and Father's Day winning on availability of specific configurations.
+Watch out for "original price" inflation — some retailers raise list prices in the weeks before a sale to make the percentage off look bigger.
 Compare against the actual selling price over the past 30-60 days, not the marked-up sticker.
-And don't wait past Memorial Day weekend itself; the deepest stock-clearing happens between Thursday May 21 and the Monday holiday.

 Below are five picks for five different backyards, with the live community ranking on Gavler's Best Gas Grills list.